vporton/zondirectory2/README.md

 For the frontend to work, you need `dfx generate` using https://github.com/vporton/sdk (contains a bug fix),

+During the work on this project I also create [NacDB](https://github.com/vporton/NacDB) database.
+During this work I developed a strategy how to accomplish reliable operations over unreliable actors in actor model of ICP.
+I should publish this in peer review.
+Rewriting NacDB with the new algorithm is not yet finished.

 ## Running the project locally

 If you want to test your project locally: